On this page

 About the embedded Okta Sign-In Widget

 The Sign-In Widget is a JavaScript library that gives you a fully featured and customizable sign-in experience.
-You can use the widget to authenticate users on any website.
+You can use the Sign-In Widget to authenticate users on any website.

-Okta uses the widget as part of its normal sign-in page.
-If you would like to fully customize the widget, then you need to host it yourself.
-This guide discusses the installation process for the widget and a few common use cases for the widget and how to implement them.
-The full Widget reference can be found in the Okta Sign-In Widget (opens new window) repository.
+Okta uses the Sign-In Widget as part of its normal sign-in page.
+If you would like to fully customize the Sign-In Widget, then you need to host it yourself.
+This guide discusses the installation process for the Sign-In Widget and a few common use cases for the Sign-In Widget and how to implement them.
+The full Sign-In Widget reference can be found in the Okta Sign-In Widget (opens new window) repository.

 A code example is also included to demonstrate a common sign-in use case.
 See Sign in and display the user's email.